 - a serious fault in a lift or staircase

-We have an emergency mobile phone to any other emergency repairs that require attention outside business hours.
+We have an emergency mobile phone for any other emergency repairs that require attention outside business hours.
 The number is 0450 000 988

-If the tenant is not able to get the landlord or agent to carry out urgent repairs, the tenant can have them done and the landlord or agent will have to pay the tenant the reasonable cost of repairs or $1800 whichever is less.
+If the renter is not able to get the Rental Provider or agent to carry out urgent repairs, the renter can have them done and the Rental Provider or agent will have to pay the renter the reasonable cost of repairs or $1800 whichever is less.
 Receipts must be kept to prove how much was spent.
-The tenant has to give the landlord or agent notice of what repairs were done and what they cost.
-The landlord or agent has 14 days from receiving the notice to pay the tenant for the urgent repairs.
+The renter has to give the Rental Provider or agent notice of what repairs were done and what they cost.
+The Rental Provider or agent has 14 days from receiving the notice to pay the renter for the urgent repairs.
 Sometimes:

-- Urgent repairs are going to cost more than $1800 or
+- Urgent repairs are going to cost more than $2500

-- The tenant cannot afford to pay for them
+- The renter cannot afford to pay for them

-- The landlord threatens not to pay if the tenant has the repairs done
+- The Rental Provider threatens not to pay if the renter has the repairs done

-In these cases, the tenant can apply to the tribunal, which must hear the application within two business days after receipt.
-The tribunal can order the landlord to do the repairs.
+In these cases, the renter can apply to the tribunal, which must hear the application within two business days after receipt.
+The tribunal can order the Rental Provider to do the repairs.

 For more information, refer to the ‘Urgent Repairs’ section of your ‘Renting a Home Guide.’